akintoluvic/vue3-html5-drag-and-drop/ZOUTLINE.md

 ## Add the drag and drop methods

-First we will create a variable to store the item being dragged.
+First, we will create a variable to store the item being dragged.
 Edit the `TheWelcome.vue` file and add the `draggedItem` variable to the `script` tag like this:

 ```js
 const draggedItem = ref(0)